evolv-ai/env-integrations/catalyst/README.md

 ### rule.isActive()

 Declared at the context level code, defines criteria for determining whether the current context is active.
 Assigning this function initializes the active key listener for SPA handling.
+One sandbox can have one `rule.id` or `rule.isActive()` defined, but not both.

 | Syntax               | Description     | Notes |
 | :------------------- | :-------------- | :---- |